Age of Excessions: Part Three, The brief, illegal life of the Scene.

 There were people who maintained the channels of communication and coordination, those that recruited suppliers, people that acted as advocates, negotiators, spies, more roles than I ever fully understood.
 The scene had lawyers, landlords, archivists, and even me, their new pet amateur anthropologist.

-THe center of this social space, the boards, were becoming harder to justify.
+The center of this social space, the boards, were becoming harder to justify.
 Everyone met up on IRC, communicated over email, increasingly worked for ISPs, web companies, or did networking for their real jobs.
 Running an FTP server was much easier than running a board.
 But most people didn’t want to move online; they complained that the net was more dangerous and less exclusive.
 And for the most part, that was the prevailing thought in the Scene.
 You joined an underground to be separate, and the net was the least separate thing in the world.

 But it was so damn easy.